laraalkan/dsa210_project/README.md

 **Most Active Boards**

-My Pinterest usage primarily revolved around artistic inspiration, as demonstrated by the popularity of boards related to creativity and artistic products.
+My Pinterest usage mostly revolved around artistic inspiration, as shown by the popularity of boards related to creativity and artistic products.
 Two standout boards were the "Creation Inspo" board, focused on pottery and DIY projects, and the "Drawing" board.
-These boards consistently received a high number of pins, indicating their importance in supporting my hobbies.
+These boards  have high number of pins, showing their importance in supporting my hobbies.

 **Heatmap Insights**